rejmank/blog/content/books/discipline-is-destiny.md

 rating = 5
 +++

 Well curated and really well written set of stories about discipline.
-Do not expect any advice or how tos but if you are looking for inspiration this is the book to read.
-I personally picked up a few stories/quotes I find repeating to myself quiet often althougth Iam not really a quotes person.
+Do not expect advice or how to's but if you are looking for inspiration this is the book to read.
+I personally picked up a few stories/quotes that I find myself repeating quite often, although I am not really a quote person.

 <!--more-->